fjp/ppp/ch3-objects_types_and_values/ch3-review.md

 In particular, a `char` takes up less space than an `int`, and `string` differs from `double`, `int`, and `char` in that different `strings` can take up different amounts of space.

-13. What measures do we use for the size of small entities in memory, such as ints and strings?
+13. What measures do we use for the size of small entities in memory, such as `ints` and `strings`?

+For `ints` we use usually 4 bytes which are 32 bits.
+A `string` is of variable size with its length stored and made up of single characters that require each 1 byte of memory.

 14. What is the difference between = and ==?